aecon/SleepBrains/scripts/classification/README.md

 Use the resuts to adjust thresholds for the attributes in step (3).

 3. Filters-out non-plaques.
-Exports 4 files:
+Exports the following files:
-* A csv file with average plaque attributes per row.
 * A txt file with a list of all plaques pixel coordinates in um.
 * A txt file with a list of per-plaque centroids in um.
 * A 3D brain, where only true plaques are labeled.